-Please mark your calendars and plan to be with the Work and Family Researchers Network on June 20-22, 2024 at Concordia University in Montreal Canada.
-Submissions are now open and close November 1, 2023.
+Please mark your calendars and plan to be with the Work and Family Researchers Network on June 19-22, 2024 at Concordia University in Montreal Canada.

 The 2024 conference theme is Big Questions in Work-Family, which will be part of a two-year agenda.
 These are the cutting-edge global questions that are not yet fully answered or recognized, including:

 - CHANGES IN WORK – What are the meanings of work at different life stages, for different groups, and in different kinds of jobs?
 How is work organized?
 What is the future of work and for whom?

 - CHANGES IN FAMILY LIFE – How are families and family experiences changing around the globe and what changes might we expect?
 For example, fertility rates are declining in high-income countries and there are reports of an epidemic of loneliness.
 What other changes are evident and what are the implications?

 - CHANGES IN WORK-LIFE INTERFACE: What theories, concepts, and measures best explain new and emerging intersections between work and family?